hapax/hapax.github.io/outreach.md

   introduction to dimensional analysis, with applications to fundamental constants, natural units, and black holes.
 - [*Circle problems*](assets/circle-probs.pdf) (2018--).
 The versions
-    here may differ slightly from those on the site.
+    here may differ from those on the official site.

 ### Teaching